John Kouns: Impact

-Journalist Lorenza Munoz has said that Kouns was "one of the leading chroniclers of the farm worker labor rights struggle led by Cesar Chavez" in the 1960s and 1970s.
+Journalist Lorenza Munoz said that Kouns was "one of the leading chroniclers of the farm worker labor rights struggle led by Cesar Chavez" in the 1960s and 1970s.
 Historian Richard Steven Street has written that Kouns was the first photographer to focus on the California Migrant Ministry (CMM), one of the early important forces in the farmworker movement.
 Kouns documented the Delano grape strike, the farm workers march from Delano to Sacramento (and the subsequent boycott of table grapes) in 1966, Robert F. Kennedy's 1966 Senate hearings in California on migratory labor, and the early 1970s Salinas Lettuce strike (also known as the Salad Bowl strike.
 He also photographed both Cesar Chavez and Dolores Huerta in what later became iconic images.
 His photographs have been published in a variety of books and periodicals, including Newsweek, Ramparts Magazine, and books written by the labor historian Richard Steven Street.
 Along with other farmworker photographers such as Jon Lewis and Gerhard Gscheidle, Kouns never considered himself a neutral or objective photojournalist; he carried a picket sign as well as a camera.
 Kouns developed a style that he called "Guerilla Camera" which attempted to move the cause of civil rights forward with his photography, journalism, exhibitions, and activism.

 Legacy

-Kouns' lifetime body of work is held by the Tom and Ethel Bradley Center in the University Library, Special Collections and Archives, California State University, Northridge.
+Kouns' body of work is held by the Tom and Ethel Bradley Center in the University Library, Special Collections and Archives, California State University, Northridge.